 We need to prioritize our health and safety.
 You cannot be so sure in times like this where viruses and deadly pathogens are lurking.
 Cleaning is one way of making sure that you will not get in contact with the enemy – but really, what is high-level cleaning – the difference between cleaning and high-level disinfection?

 Commercial cleaning companies in Australia have come up with different antiviral Sanitisation and Disinfection Cleaning Services.
 Various high-level disinfectants are used depending on the type of business that they service.
 Some also use germicides and hydrogen peroxide.
 A cleaning specialist needs to be knowledgeable at this.
 Join us today as we dive into learning what we need to know about high-level disinfecting.

 Disinfection and sterilization are essential components of any infection control program.

 Disinfection is a process that eliminates many or all microorganisms on surfaces and inanimate objects, except bacterial spores.
-Chemical and thermal disinfection are such methods.
+Chemical and thermal high-level disinfection are such methods.

 Sterilization describes the process that eliminates or fights all forms of microorganisms and are often used in healthcare settings by chemical or physical methods.

 Steam under pressure, dry heat, ethylene oxide gas, hydrogen peroxide gas plasma, and liquid chemicals are the principal sterilization agents used in health care facilities.

 Disinfection and sterilization are essential in ensuring that surgical and medical instruments or other material do not transmit infectious pathogens to the patients.
 If we fail to disinfect or sterilize equipment properly, it will carry not only risks associated with the breach of host barriers but also risks from person-to-person transmission.
 It can also be the primary source of transmission of environmental pathogens.

 Disinfection is completed with the use of chemicals.
 The chemicals are classified as: